 Lie flat on the ground and place a tennis ball sock (containing two balls) under your neck just like a pillow.
 Bend your legs and plant your feet on the ground.
 Raise your hips slowly while you maintain a balance on the tennis ball sock and your feet.
 Walk yourself on the tennis balls slowly.
 This will put pressure on the bladder points, which will relieve stress and pain.
 If at any point of time you feel sore, stop the exercise.

 Standing Tennis Ball Exercise

 For this exercise, stand against the wall with feet stretched wide apart.
 Bend your knees like when you would squat.
 Lean forward and place the tennis ball sock (containing two balls) behind the shoulders and in the middle.
 Straighten your knees by rolling the sock on your back slowly.
 The sock will roll on the spinal cord and relieve the aches.

 When our spinal cord is positioned in an improper manner, it causes discomfort in the back.
 The reasons for back pain are injuries, muscle tension, improper standing or sitting position, unhealthy sleeping habits and abnormalities.

 As all the muscles and bones are linked with each other in some way or another, treating a back pain is much easier accessing the pressure points that link them.
 This is where reflexology comes in and rids you from backaches.

-Read more articles on Back Pain.
+Read more on Exercise and Fitness

 All possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; however Onlymyhealth.com does not take any liability for the same.
 Using any information provided by the website is solely at the viewers’ discretion.
 In case of any medical exigencies/ persistent health issues, we advise you to seek a qualified medical practitioner before putting to use any advice/tips given by our team or any third party in form of answers/comments on the above mentioned website.